Skip to main content

 The Forest Service depends on public involvement to make this process most effective and your involvement is strongly encouraged.
 In addition to your involvement during the project planning and development stages, you may also be entitled to appeal a project decision.
 Learn about your right to appeal a decision.

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-National Forests in Florida Projects
+National Forests in Florida Proposed Projects

 To obliterate motorized access points into Alexander Springs Wilderness.
 Decommission 1,000ft of the FR 18-1.8 and complete restoration and erosion abatement activities.
 Change 1.9 miles of FR 18-1.8 from management level 2 to management level 1.